abpframework/abp/docs/en/Community-Articles/2022-05-16-Consuming-Rest-Api-By-Using-Static-Proxy/POST.md

 If you don't give permission you should see the following screen.
 ![access denied](./access_denied.png)

-After completing that you can make localization configuration and you should give permission from the Admin UI side.
+After completing that you can make the localization configuration and you should give permission at the Admin UI side.
 Now you should the following screen.
 ![list page](./list.png)

 ### Further Reading